deepser/api-php/README.md

-DeepDesk API
+Deepser API
 ===============

-Let's consume the DeepDesk API ([issues](https://github.com/deep-desk/deepdesk-php-api/issues))
+Let's consume the Deepser API ([issues](https://github.com/deepser/api-php/issues))

-DeepDesk is a [help desk software](https://www.deep-desk.com/) and you can find more information in [DeepDesk API Docs](https://www.deep-desk.com/api/)
+Deepser is a [help desk software](https://www.deepser.com/) and you can find more information in [Deepser API Docs](https://www.deepser.com/api/)

 Installation
 ------------

-This library can be found on [Packagist](https://packagist.org/packages/deep-desk/deepdesk-php-api).
+This library can be found on [Packagist](https://packagist.org/packages/deepser/api-php).
 The recommended way to install this is through [composer](http://getcomposer.org).
 We support PHP 5.5.9-7.3.
 This library is no longer tested on HHVM.